Parking infringements

 - Homelessness, where the homelessness results in the person being unable to control the offending conduct.

-- Family violence, where the applicants circumstances involving family violence resulted in the applicants inability to control the conduct constituting the offence.
+- Family violence, where the applicants' circumstances involving family violence resulted in the applicant's inability to control the conduct constituting the offence.

 You can pay online via the self-service portal: Infringement Self Service portal.
 Have your Notice handy as you’ll need the Infringement Number and Offence Date.
+You can also review the offence photos here.

 A full list of payment methods can also be found on the infringement notice.